velexi-research/VLXI-Cookiecutter-Research/README.md

 ------------------------------------------------------------------------------

-## Appendix C. Creating an Importable Julia Package
+## Appendix C. Making a Julia Package Importable

 To make Julia code in the `src` directory importable using the `import X` syntax in Julia, the following conditions must be satisified.